Priyank Kharge: Positions held

-He entered electoral politics by contesting from Chittapur in the 2009 Karnataka Assembly by-election but was defeated by Valmiki Nayak of Bharatiya Janata Party.
-In 2013, he won the Karnataka Assembly election and was made the IT and BT minister in 2016 under the Siddaramaiah-led Congress Government.
-In 2018, he again won from Chittapur and was made the Social Welfare Minister under H.D.Kumarswamy led Congress – JD(S) Coalition Government.

 Ministry

-Priyank is known for his practical and out-of-the-box thinking.
-During his tenures as minister for Social Welfare, IT & Tourism, he is known to have initiated reforms and schemes that have changed the landscape of the Departments and have also empowered the people.

 As the Social Welfare Minister

 As a man of firsts, he implemented several schemes for the socially & economically disempowered people to fill the gaps in the sectors such as education, health, drinking water, agro-horticultural productivity, social security net etc.

 Airavata

 The Govt. partnered with the ride-hailing company Ola, Uber and other taxi service providers as part of this new self-employment scheme.
 Aimed at SC/ST youth, the scheme provides a financial grant of up to Rs.
 5 Lakhs to youth who were keen on becoming partners with aggregators.
 This scheme was revolutionary as it was for the first time that the Govt. linked the beneficiaries directly to the aggregators.

 Prabuddha

 This initiative helped meritorious students with financial assistance to access the world’s most reputed universities and institutions to pursue their postgraduate and PhD programmes.
 For the first time, a State Government created a complete 360-degree scheme for students interested in pursuing higher education.
 This included the students’ counselling, cultural & accent training, college & research fees, travel costs, hostel charges and a host of other tools to succeed.